 There are several topologies of multilevel inverters available.
 The difference lies in the mechanism of switching and the source of input voltage to the multilevel inverters.
 Three most commonly used multilevel inverter topologies are:

-- Cascaded H-bridge multilevel inverters
+- Cascaded H-bridge multilevel inverters.

-- Diode Clamped multilevel inverters
+- Diode Clamped multilevel inverters.

-- Flying Capacitor multilevel inverters
+- Flying Capacitor multilevel inverters.

 1. Cascaded H-bridge Multilevel Inverters

-In single phase inverter, each phase is connected to single dc source.
+In a single-phase inverter, each phase is connected to a single dc source.
 Each level generates three voltages which are positive, negative and zero.
 This can be obtained by connecting the AC source with the DC output and then using different combinations of the four switches.
-The inverter will remain ON when two switches with the opposite positions will remain ON.
+The inverter will remain ON when two switches with opposite positions will remain ON.
 It will turn OFF when all the inverters switch ON or OFF.
 To minimize the total harmonic distortion, switching angles are defined and implemented.
 The calculations for the measurement of switching angle will remain the same.
 This inventor can be categorized further into the following types:

 - 5 levels cascaded H Bridge Multilevel Inverter